Manhattan West: History

 Manhattan West is part of the Hudson Yards Redevelopment, a larger plan to redevelop the Hudson Yards area, which extends from the west of Pennsylvania Station to the Hudson River.

 During the summer of 2020, Manhattan West opened Citrovia, an outdoor garden of 16.5 ft constructed lemon trees bearing hand-painted lemon slices—to obscure the scaffolding on the construction site.
 The interactive display is no longer available to visit and is currently being deconstructed upon the completion of the second tower.

 Manhattan West officially opened to the public in late September 2021.

 In September 2021, a $50 million plan to build pedestrian bridges connecting the High Line and Manhattan West was announced by New York Governor Kathy Hochul and Brookfield Properties.
 Groundbreaking for the approximately 1000-foot extension, called the Moynihan Connector, took place on February 24, 2022.
 This project will connect the High Line to Moynihan Train Hall through Manhattan West.

+In October 2025, Brookfield announced plans to convert part of Four Manhattan West, a building at 424 West 33rd Street, to residential use.
+That building predates the Manhattan West development. having been completed in 1913.

 Site and structures

-Overview
+The development is located on the west side of Manhattan, bound by Ninth Avenue in the east, Tenth Avenue in the west, 31st Street in the south, and 33rd Street in the north.
+It abuts Moynihan Train Hall and Hudson Yards.
 The project consists of six buildings: four office buildings, One and Two Manhattan West, the Lofts and Five Manhattan West; the Pendry Manhattan West Hotel; and the Eugene apartment building.
 It also includes Magnolia Court, a 2.5-acre pedestrian plaza, which is open to the public.